don/cordova-plugin-ble-central/README.md

 ### Description

-Function `startNotification` registers a callback that is called when the value of the characteristic changes.
+Function `startNotification` registers a callback that is called when the value of a characteristic changes.
+This method handles both `notifications` and `indications`.

 Raw data is passed from native code to the success callback as an [ArrayBuffer](#typed-arrays).